Ceelog/phpdoc-en/src/book/oci8.md

 -   [oci\_fetch](/book/oci8.html#oci_fetch) — Fetches the next row from
     a query into internal buffers
 -   [oci\_field\_is\_null](/book/oci8.html#oci_field_is_null) — Checks
-    if a field in the currently fetched row is NULL
+    if a field in the currently fetched row is null
 -   [oci\_field\_name](/book/oci8.html#oci_field_name) — Returns the
     name of a field from the statement
 -   [oci\_field\_precision](/book/oci8.html#oci_field_precision) — Tell